Easy Baked Sufganiyot

 Whether you celebrate Hanukkah with your own—or a friend’s—family or just know about the holiday from Adam Sandler’s beloved “The Hanukkah Song,” the Festival of Lights is almost here.
+I have an Easy Baked Sufganiyot and some other Hanukkah Traditions.

 As a working mom, one of my favorite aspects of Hanukkah is that it encourages me to push pause for eight nights.
-It is a sweet excuse to break away from the ordinary and indulge briefly… in gift-giving, in foods I don’t normally eat and, mostly, in my kids.
+It is a sweet excuse to break away from the ordinary and indulge briefly… in gift-giving, in foods I don’t normally eat, and, mostly, in my kids.
 Hanukkah at our house is a mix of the traditional with, frankly, whatever works for us that year.
 There are always gifts (though not always every night), menorah-lighting (which we always do every night), dreidel-spinning and, as with many other Jewish holidays, delicious foods.

 Two traditional Hanukkah foods include potato pancakes (latkes in Yiddish) and doughnuts (sufganiyot in Hebrew).
 In the true spirit of Hanukkah, the latkes and susfganiyot are meant to be fried in oil, symbolic of the oil in the ancient Temple that miraculously stayed lit for, you got it, eight nights.